Meet Our Crew

 Tori Boulding

 Tori was has lived her whole life on a remote homestead on the Tanana River in Alaska, where her family lives a subsistence lifestyle.
 This includes fishing with nets and fish wheels, gardening, and hunting wild game.
 Their cabin also serves as a school, since Tori is homeschooled.
-All of Tori’s life, her family has owned a sled dogs that are used as leaders when they train various other mushers’ pups.
+All of Tori’s life, her family has owned a few sled dogs that are used as leaders when they train various other mushers’ pups.
 Before Tori was born, her parents operated an 80-100 dog kennel while her dad Charlie Boulding raced competitively.
 In 2022, Tori ran the Jr. Iditarod and Willow Jr.100 with a team of Brent Sass’s yearlings that she trained since they were pups.
 She placed 4th in the Jr. Iditarod and 1st in the Willow Jr. 100.

-Event Operations Lead
+Event Operations Associate

 Learn about the huskies in our crew here!